This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Cons:

-- Need a USB converter to work with latest MacBooks.
+• Needs a USB converter to work with the latest MacBooks

 3. Samsung BAR Plus USB 3.1 Flash Drive Titan Gray